For Authors

 Publication

 Research papers are published in print and online 4 to 8 weeks after acceptance.
 The official publication date of these papers is the date that they are posted online.
-Authors whose papers are published in the current issue will receive a free Certificate of Publication in recognition of his or her contribution to the biomedical science.
+Authors whose papers are published in the current issue will receive a free Certificate of Publication in recognition of their contribution to biomedical science.

 Duties of Authors

 IJBM accepts manuscripts that have not been published elsewhere and are not under consideration for publication by other print or electronic media.
 Authors must present an accurate account of the work performed as well as an objective discussion of its significance.
-Underlying data should be represented accurately in the paper.
+The underlying data should be accurately represented in the paper.
 Fraudulent or knowingly inaccurate statements constitute unethical behavior and are unacceptable.
-The authors should ensure that they have written entirely original works, and if the authors have used the work of others that this has been appropriately cited.
+The authors should ensure that they have written entirely original works, and if they have used the work of others, that this has been appropriately cited.
 Manuscript should conform to the Uniform Requirements for Manuscript Submitted to Biomedical Journals, developed by the International Committee of Medical Journal Editors and available at http://www.icmje.org.
-Please review section “For Authors”.
+Please review the section “For Authors.”

 Ethical Considerations in the Conduct and Reporting of Research: Protection of Human Subjects and Animals in Research

 Studies involving human subjects or tissues must adhere to the Declaration of Helsinki and Title 45, US Code of Federal Regulations, Part 46, Protection of Human Subjects, and must have received approval of the appropriate institutional committee charged with oversight of human studies.
 Informed consent must be obtained.
-All research studies involving animals must have been conducted following animal welfare guidelines such as the National Institutes of Health (NIH) Guide for the Care and Use of Laboratory Animals, or equivalent documents.
+All research studies involving animals must have been conducted in accordance with animal welfare guidelines, such as the National Institutes of Health (NIH) Guide for the Care and Use of Laboratory Animals or equivalent documents.

 Copyright & Self-archiving

 IJBM articles are published under an IMRDC user license.
-Authors grant to the Journal an exclusive right to publish his/her article on Journal’s online platform, the right to share his/her article in all formats so his/her research is widely distributed after publication using the latest technology.
+The author grants the Journal an exclusive right to publish his/her article on the Journal’s online platform and the right to share it in all formats, so his/her research is widely distributed after publication using the latest technology.
 Articles published under an IMRDC user license are protected by copyright and may be used for non-commercial purposes.
-A copy of the full text of each Open Access article is archived in an online repository separate from the journal.
-The authors can also self-archive the final publisher's version/PDF on personal website, departmental website, institutional repository with a link to publisher version.
+A copy of the full text of each Open Access article is archived in an online repository separate from the Journal.
+The authors can also self-archive the final publisher's version/PDF on their personal website, departmental website, or institutional repository with a link to the publisher's version.

 Users may access, download, copy, translate, text and data mine (but may not redistribute, display or adapt) the articles for non-commercial purposes provided that users cite the article using an appropriate bibliographic citation (i.e. author(s), journal, article title, volume, issue, page numbers, DOI and the link to the definitive published PDF version on www.ijbm.org).